 Like I said, I have always loved this view of stories.
 The idea that, when we slightly adjust our perspective, the story changes.
 When we look at our stories, our lives, our pasts, we have a default way of interpreting it.
 We think we know what happened and how it shaped us… but what if we take a step back, or left, or right?
 What if we look at thing just a LITTLE differently?
 Does our story change?
 And if it does, can we make different choices about how it influences us?

-I am sure The Emperor will have been quite embarrassed when he realized what happened.
+I am sure The Emperor will have been quite embarrassed when he realised what happened.
 Maybe he never trusted another tailor again, and only wore clothes he made himself.
 Or perhaps he never left the Imperial Grounds again.
 He may have even taught his children that tailors are traitors and are never to be trusted.
 Maybe he now thought of himself as gullible, and he became super suspicious.
 Eventually he may have become so paranoid, that he no longer tolerated anyone who disagreed with him.

 I don't know of course, but I'm just trying to say that the Emperor's experience will undoubtedly have shaped him.